mmontuori/sprinkle/docs/guide.md

 ### Install Python 3
 Sprinkle is developed in Python 3.
 This chapter describes how to setup Python for Windows and Linux.
-The best way to install Python is by folloewing the official documentation [here](https://www.python.org/doc/).
+The best way to install Python is by following the official documentation [here](https://www.python.org/doc/).
 After the installation is completed, the following two commands will return the respective version.
 Make sure the installed version is at least 3.6 or later.
 ##### for Windows: